vanquiche/portfolio-website-template/README.md

 I tried my best to adhere to these principles when building this site.
 It's a no-nonsense site, while still remaining modern in its look and performance.

-This project was bootstrap with Next.js.
-Next provides some great features out of the box that in my opinion, provides some of the best user and developer experience.
+I chose Next.js because it provides some great features out of the box that makes for the best user and developer experience.
 Here are some of the features that I love:

 - **SEO-friendly**: Rich HTML with SSR
 - **Performance Optimization**: Images are lazy loaded, cached, and many other optimizing features!